Meredith Professor Faculty Fellows

 Criteria

-MP Faculty Fellows are selected based on (1) their overall excellence as teachers and (2) their potential to advance academic programming and teaching excellence around the topic(s) identified by the provost.
+MP Faculty Fellows are selected based on (1) their potential for campus-wide impact on academic programming and teaching excellence around the topic(s) identified by the provost and (2) their overall development as teachers.

 Additional considerations include the nominee’s:

-- Overall approach to teaching, including teaching initiatives, improvements or innovations; techniques for evaluating student learning; and evidence of positive impact on student learning;
+• Overall approach to teaching, including teaching initiatives and improvements; techniques for evaluating student learning; and evidence of positive impact on student learning;

 Nomination Process